ozgurbaybas/ozgurbaybas/README.md

-### Hello 👋 My name is Özgür Baybaş I'm Full Stack Developer
+### Hi there, I'm Özgür Baybaş
 <img src="https://user-images.githubusercontent.com/73527798/129029038-124594ee-2943-4685-9e55-06dfc337ef76.gif" width="auto">
 <!--
 **ozgurbaybas/ozgurbaybas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+This is the place where I opensource stuff and break things 🤣

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on something cool
-- 🌱 I’m currently learning ...
+- 🌱 I’m I’m currently learning React, Go
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about anything related to Java/C#/Android Software Development/ or HTML/CSS/Javascript
-- 📫 How to reach me: ...!

-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->